Where to Stay in Milan Pin 2

 Apart from the fortress, Sempione Park also houses the spellbinding Arco della Pace, as well as a man-made pond, a tower, an aquarium, a theater, and a library.
 Countless lawns and historic monuments will also draw your attention.

-In the Castello area, you’ll also stumble upon numerous shops and restaurants.
+In the Sempione area, you’ll also stumble upon numerous shops and restaurants.
 Nearby is the famous shopping street, Via Dante.
 The beautiful pedestrian avenue connects the district with the majestic Piazza Duomo.
 Apart from its trendy shops, the street is also known for its numerous theaters, posh restaurants, cozy cafés, exquisite bars, and staggering townhouses.

-Our recommendations: The three-star B&B Hotel Milano City Center Duomo is a great bang for your buck.
+🏨 B&B Hotel Milano City Center Duomo: The three-star hotel is a great bang for your buck.
 The chic rooms with city views offer everything a traveler needs.
 The highlight of the hotel is the rooftop terrace with breathtaking panoramas of Milan’s historic center.
-For unforgettable vistas of the Sforzesco Castle, stay at Castello Guest House Milano.
-Located inside one of the historic townhouses, the accommodation has large rooms with comfortable amenities and modern designs.

 4. Navigli: The Best District to Dive into Milan’s Nightlife